 From this relatable intro, Adler descends into a rant about the current education system’s failures in the context of “reading”.
 If you are actually interested in educational reform, read “The Educated Mind” by Kieran Egan, which is way better written and actually provides many practical solutions.

 Overall, this book is quite lengthy and repetitive.
 Maybe that’s just how books were written those days?
 Or maybe the author was actually afraid of the readers leaving his grasp without any progress?
-As a result, I gave up after finishing Part II, since he begins addressing fiction and specific books for the rest of the book.
+As a result, I gave up after finishing Part II, since he addresses specific works of fiction for the book’s remainder.

 Regardless, below is a summary of what Adler considers “reading” and the various techniques required to be a “reader”, instead of just a “consumer”.
-I’ve tried to make more hacker-friendly than the Wikipedia summary and the summary table included in the book.
+I’ve tried to make more hacker-friendly than the Wikipedia summary and the book’s summary table.

 The techniques can be divided into three “readings” or as prefer to call them “perspectives”, which are each in turn divided into four “rules” or more understandably “approaches”.
 Each “approach” is to be done continuously while reading the book to aid understanding.

-You may have already known some of these rules before reading this text, however it is nice to have it describe in one place systematically.
-For example this systematisation, highlights that criticising the work is the final step.
+I’m particularily fond of criticising the work as the final step.
 You must understand what the author is doing and how they can hold this world-view.
 Only then can you truly understand whether it needs to be corrected and in what ways.

 If these instructions aren’t clear enough, then by all means download the PDF and plough through it.
 However, since life is short, skip Part B where he rambles on about education, which are of no benefit to someone who’s trying to figure out how to “read”.
 Additionally, be prepared to be beaten over the head repeatedly with basic concepts.